 Lab tests are conducted to verify cannabinoid content, THC levels, residual solvents and contaminants.
 Always make sure they’re up to date (preferably from within the last nine months) and are from a credible lab.
 You might feel intimidated when looking at some of the technical data in the report.
 Don’t worry, the THC and CBD levels are usually bold and easy to identify.
 You want to look for “Max Active THC” and “Max Active CBD” to determine the levels of THC and CBD.
 They are generally represented in “mg per mL,” “mg per bottle,” and as an overall percentage, which is useful for calculating dosages.

 Vaping CBD is not the only way to take it, but it happens to be one of the best.
-There are many other alternatives such as oral tinctures, CBD drinks, CBD isolate powder, and CBD edibles.
+There are many other alternatives such as oral tinctures, CBD drinks, CBD isolate powder, and CBD capsules and edibles.
 CBD crystal isolate powder is ideal for making edibles since it typically contains 99% pure CBD.
 The crystals dissolve into butter or oil, and can be used to create CBD-infused butter, or any of your favorite recipes.

 There are also alternative ways to vape CBD without using CBD e-juice.
 You can also vape raw hemp, CBD-rich marijuana, or CBD concentrates.
 Last but not least, most CBD vape juice is made with food-grade ingredients, so they are suitable to take orally.
 Just remember, it doesn’t work the other way around; you can’t vape a CBD oil tincture!